15 Best Rome Instagram Spots for Stunning Photos

 The final stop on my list of the best photo spots in Rome is this picturesque street that connects Piazza dei Coronari and Piazza di Tor Sanguigna in Centro Storico.

 The street is named after the rosaries (coronari) that the shops on this street sold to visitors on their way to Vatican City.
-If you want to capture the energy of Rome from past to present, then this is the place.

 The street is lined up with beautiful pastel-colored houses and green plants.
 It looks a lot like Trastevere – in fact, one of the most popular spots that is often associated with Trastevere is actually located on this street and not in the Trastevere neighborhood (the second photo below).